 The Horizon Fitness 7.8 (Advanced Training Studio) is currently running $2000 or so more than the Xterra TRX3500, so why is that?

-* Main Reason #1: 20% stronger motor (3.5 CHP vs. 3.0); as we’ve seen before, that alone is worth a few hundred dollars.
+* Reason #1: 20% stronger motor (3.5 CHP vs. 3.0); as we’ve seen before, that alone is worth a few hundred dollars.

-* Main Reason #2: Better warranty: 1.5 times better on the parts (5 years vs. 2) and twice as good on labor (2 years vs. 1).
+* Reason #2: Better warranty: 1.5 times better on the parts (5 years vs. 2) and twice as good on labor (2 years vs. 1).

-* Main Reason #3: Better running deck width (22″ vs. 20″); 22″ is considered a very good width for big people and dedicated runners alike.
+* Reason #3: Better running deck width (22″ vs. 20″); 22″ is considered a very good width for big people and dedicated runners alike.

-* Main Reason #4: Much better electronics console & workout programs: the Horizon 7.8 has streaming app connectivity features, Bluetooth, a heart rate strap, etc., while the Xterra TRX3500 does not.
+* Reason #4: Much better electronics console & workout programs: the Horizon 7.8 has streaming app connectivity features, Bluetooth, a heart rate strap, etc., while the Xterra TRX3500 does not.

 All of those higher quality features easily show why the Horizon 7.8 treadmill costs a lot more.
 But $2000 more?